 Exhibits of the Grand Egyptian Museum

-The museum will cover about one-third of the total museum grounds displaying exactly 50,000 artifacts from various periods.
+The museum will cover about one-third of the total museum grounds displaying more than 100,000 artifacts from various periods.
 The main attraction of the museum will be the first exhibition of the full tomb collection of King Tutankhamun which will showcase about 5000 items in total and will be relocated from the Egyptian Museum in Cairo.
-Other objects will be relocated from storages and museums in Luxor, Aswan, Minya, Sohag, Assiut, Beni Suef, Fayoum, the Delta, and Alexandria.
+Other artifacts will be relocated from storages and museums in Luxor like the great statue of Amenhotep III and four tons pink Granite statue of the god Horus, Aswan, Minya, Sohag, Assiut, Beni Suef, Fayoum, the Delta, and Alexandria.